Can I Use Wax Melts Around Pets?

 As a wax melt maker, I'm all about honesty and transparency.
 I believe in being upfront about what goes into my products.
 Some of my fragrances contain small percentages of d-limonene, eugenol, linalool, citral, and citronellal.

-I never claim my products to be "pet-friendly"
+I never claim my products to be "pet-friendly" because every pet is different.

 If you have pets at home, I encourage you to do your own research and consult with your vet to determine if wax melts are right for your household.
 I'm always happy to answer any questions you may have about the ingredients in my products.